-Kate Quigley, family friend of Amber, back by popular demand hosting her second pub quiz night after the success of the first in autumn 2016.
+Kate Quigley, family friend of Amber and Beth, back by popular demand hosting her second pub quiz night after the success of the first in autumn 2016.

 Kev Austin, holding five 'Saturday Session' gigs throughout 2017 at his local pub, in memory of Chelsey who sadly passed away last year.

-Emma-Louise, mum to Ellie, holding a cheese and wine night in September, also in memory of her lovely mum who was a keen fundraiser for Reverse Rett.
+Emma-Louise, mum to Ellie, holding a cheese and wine night in September in memory of her lovely mum who was a keen fundraiser for Reverse Rett.